 Yes — because of their macronutrient ratio (high protein, moderate fat, and zero carbs), pork rinds are often considered an "ideal" ketogenic snack food.

-When you’re at the grocery store looking at the pork rind selection, you'll notice there are several flavors which makes it a versatile snack, guaranteed to satisfy your taste buds no matter what you’re craving!
+When you’re at the grocery store looking at the pork rind selection, you'll notice there are several flavors, making it a versatile snack guaranteed to satisfy your taste buds no matter what you’re craving!

 Pork Rinds Are Healthier Than Carb-Heavy Snacks